- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 ◊ Transfer the supernatant to a fresh microcentrifuge tube.

-1. While transferring the supernatant, take care that no traces of phenol come along with supernatant.
+1. While transferring the supernatant, take care that no traces of phenol come along with the supernatant.
 Traces of phenol is sufficient to inhibit most enzymatic reactions.

 2. Phenol and chloroform are toxic.
 Follow the safety rules while handling phenol.